Enable accessibility

 5. enable stakeholders to voice concerns about the jewellery supply chain; and

-Gold if applicable) for risk-based due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas.
+6. are implementing the OECD five-step framework as a management process (and Supplement on Gold if applicable) for risk-based due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas.

 We also commit to using our influence to prevent abuses by others.